 Class Use - Medium Range

-Medium range is often where your one-on-one gun fights will happen as it is generally where the engagement happens after the opponents push though your frontline and you end up being the frontline.
-Wining these battles is great but delaying the results or simply doing a combat retreat is often better for overall team goal.
-Going one for one as most classes is okay, but as heavy infantry it often means the rest of the opposing team to push to your spawn/objective while staying alive at this range can mean everything to getting your team back into the fight without losing much.
+Medium range is often where your one-on-one gunfights will often happen as it is generally where the engagement happens after the opponents push through your frontline and you end up being the frontline.
+Winning these battles is great but delaying the results or simply doing a combat retreat is often better for the overall team goal.
+Going one for one as most classes are okay, but as Heavy Infantry it often means the rest of the opposing team can push to your spawn/objective without much delay.
+This often creates a situation where staying alive at this range can mean everything to get your team back into the fight without losing much or getting your rear support completely wiped out.
 Supporting in this range is all about limiting your exposure to shots as you need to be able to send shots downrange without being eliminated.
-It is perfectly fine to be hitting limbs so your infantry can clean up the now weakened opponent.
+It is perfectly fine to be hitting limbs so your Infantry can clean up the now weakened opponent.

 Class Use - Long Range

-Long range is the home of the heavy infantry as it allows for great supportive fire and survivable direct engagements.
+Long-range is the home of the Heavy Infantry player as it allows for great supportive fire and survivable direct engagements.
 Getting into a key point with an overview of the upcoming team fight is key to your team winning that engagement.
 However, you will be exposed to everyone who you can see and often targeted as the opponents do not want anyone to be exactly where you are.
-This leads to survival being far more important than anything else as it is not essential for you to finish eliminations as long as you are calling out the player you placed shots on and being in a key point and landing shots draws eyes to you and not to your frontline players moving up.
+Survival as a Heavy Infantry player is far more important than anything else as you don’t have to finish eliminations as long as you are calling out the player you placed shots on for your team to clean up.
+Being in a key point and landing shots draws eyes to you and not to your frontline players moving up.